 The key is to realize your conscious mind sets up the parameters, the guidelines, the rules of engagement, what’s called the milieu.
 That’s the conscious controlling aspect of the lucid dream.

 Your subconscious then picks up “the ball” and runs with it.
-The subconscious mind fills in the blanks within the milieu that the conscious mind has created.
+The subconscious mind fills in the blanks within the milieu the conscious mind has created.
 That’s the subconscious controlling part of lucid dreaming.

 In our first example, we wondered, What would the world really look like if some people had superpowers?
 You can have a lucid dream about anything that interests you.